axiom-data-science/modflow2netcdf/README.md

 	[-vf]
 		Verify NetCDF file, defaults to False

-### Using ModflowToNetCDF as a library
+### Using Modflow2NetCDF as a library

-The ModflowToNetCDF library contains a single class, ModflowToNetCDF.
+The Modflow2NetCDF library was designed to export data and results from a MODFLOW project to a NetCDF formatted file.
+The Modflow2NetCDF library contains a single class, ModflowToNetCDF.

 #### ModflowToNetCDF Class

 The ModflowToNetCDF class supports exporting MODFLOW data to a NetCDF file and plotting MODFLOW data.
+This class reads a MODFLOW project's input and output files using flopy.
+It also reads a Modflow2NetCDF configuration file that must be created for each
+MODFLOW project being exported into NetCDF format.

 ##### Parameters